 The Roundtable on Sustainable Palm Oil (RSPO) was formed in 2005 and you can now get Certified Sustainable Palm Oil (CSPO).
 Unfortunately though the RSPO isn’t perfect – it still allows deforestation as long as the forest is not classed as high value.
 Classing forests is subjective and the forests deemed ok to be cleared could still be destroying the Orang-utan’s habitat.

 We try and use palm oil free ingredients but when it can’t be avoided (which is becoming rarer) we do everything in our power to ensure it has come from a certified sustainable source.

-The only Happy Skincare products that may contain palm oil are the ‘Perfectly Happy’ Light Anti-Oxidant Cream, ‘Happily Ever After’ Vitamin C Eye Serum, and ‘3 Cheers’ Cleansing Oil.
-It’s almost impossible for us to know 100% whether palm oil is in there or not because it has an ingredient called ‘Isoamyl Laurate’ which can be made from either coconut oil OR certified sustainable palm oil.
+The Happy Skincare products that do NOT contain palm oil can be found here.
+For many of our other products, it’s almost impossible for us to know 100% whether palm oil is in there or not because we use a few ingredients like 'Isoamyl Laurate’ which can be made from either coconut oil OR certified sustainable palm oil.